wail-uottawa/docker-ros2-elg5228/README.md

 * Once inside the virtual machine, open a terminal and run the script in file `docker-run-vm.sh`.
 * At this point, you are almost as if you are running the image from your local machine.
 Follow the rest of the instructions from Section
 [Connecting to the Image by Running it on your Local Machine (Host)](#connecting-to-the-image-by-running-it-on-your-local-machine-host)).
-* The only exception is that, in this case, drive `/home/ubuntu/ros2_ws` in the docker container is mapped to drive `ros2_ws` in the home directory in the virtual machine.
+* The only exception is that, in this case, drive `/home/ubuntu/ros2_ws/src/course_dir` in the docker container is mapped to drive `course_dir` in the home directory in the virtual machine.
 You need to manually copy the files/folders you need to work with from your local machine (found under **tsclient** in the virtual machine as described in Section [Starting the Virtual Machine](#starting-the-virtual-machine)) to `~/course_dir` in the virtual machine.
 Do NOT forget to copy them back to your local machine BEFORE terminating the running of the docker container.
 Remember that once the container is terminated, all the files under the file system of the container are lost permanently.

 ## Connecting to the Image by Running it on Ontario Research & Education VCL Cloud
 <span style="color:red">**(This method is no longer supported by uOttawa)**</span> <br />